 Early childhood is well-documented as a critical period of learning.
 Infants and toddlers learn quickly when given appropriate care and support.
-Babies born with hearing loss need additional support as they acquire language and develop literacy skills.
+Babies identified as Deaf or Hard of Hearing (DHH) need additional support as they acquire language and develop literacy skills.
 Families and professionals may use the resources below as they navigate early childhood.

 MDE-LIO does not endorse the purchase or use of any non-State Board of Education-adopted commercial products.
 Products and services noted below are included for information only and their inclusion should not be interpreted as a recommendation of MDE-LIO.

 The Gallaudet University Laurent Clerc Center’s “Info to Go” section provides families and professionals with practical resources and information about topics related to Deafness, including early intervention, language acquisition, and communication.